nginx-proxy/nginx-proxy/README.md

 If you would like to connect to your backend using HTTPS instead of HTTP, set `VIRTUAL_PROTO=https` on the backend container.

+> Note: If you use `VIRTUAL_PROTO=https` and your backend container exposes port 80 and 443, `nginx-proxy` will use HTTPS on port 80.
+This is almost certainly not what you want, so you should also include `VIRTUAL_PORT=443`.

 ### uWSGI Backends

 If you would like to connect to uWSGI backend, set `VIRTUAL_PROTO=uwsgi` on the